jhui/jhui.github.io/_posts/2017-03-05-Generative-adversarial-models.markdown

 The generator produces images with distribution $$p_{model}(x)$$ while the real images have distribution $$ p_{data}(x) $$.

 We can model the discriminator as a classification problem with one data feed coming from real images while another data feed from the generator.
-The cost function determines how well that can classify real and computer generated images.
-We want the probability to be 1 for real image and 0 for computer generated image:
+The cost function $$J^D$$ determines how well that can classify real and computer generated images.
+We want the probability to be 1 for real image and 0 for computer generated image.

 $$
 J^D(θ^D, θ^G) = − \frac{1}{2} \mathbb{E}_{x \sim p_{data}} log D(x) − \frac{1}{2} \mathbb{E}_{z} log  (1 − D (G(z)))